zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartCategoryAxisItemMinorGridLines.md

     ?>

 ### width
-The width of the lines.Note that this setting has no effect if the visibility of the minor grid lines is not set to true.
+The width of the category axis minor grid lines in pixels.

 #### Returns
 `\Kendo\Dataviz\UI\ChartCategoryAxisItemMinorGridLines`